 Social media tempts escapism

-I think that at least for me social media tempts me to escape.
+I think that at least for me, social media tempts me to escape.
 It looks like this.
-I face a big need and put it on Facebook for prayer.
+I face a significant need and put it on Facebook for prayer.
 Nothing wrong with this.
-I get in trouble when I constantly find myself checking the post for comments to get a dopamine (feel good) hit.
+I get in trouble when I always find myself checking the post for comments to get dopamine (feel good) hit.
 I need to find pleasure in the work I do, not in an escape to Facebook.

 Asking for prayer has many benefits.
-And when you comment your prayers or like our family posts it means the world.
-I just need to caution myself to not build my emotional life online.
+And when you comment your prayers or like our family posts, it means the world.
+I need to caution myself not to build my emotional life online.

-Over the past 3 years I’ve fought to balance my life.
+Over the past three years, I’ve fought to balance my life.
 Sometimes I need to lean in and focus on my family.
 Other times I need to buckle down and grind out my responsibilities.
 Though difficult the grind of life brings far greater satisfaction than the hit of the 100th comment on a health post.